kbogas/academic-kickstart/content/post/coin_change/index.md

 As we can see the roles have drastically changed.

-This is expected as the overall time needed for *DP* based approach would be something along along the lines of:
+This is expected as the overall time needed for *DP* based approach is along the lines of:

 Number-of-states $\times$ evaluation-time-per-state

 With constant evaluation time per state, as we increase the possible number of states (the value to be returned) we see a linear increase to the time needed.

 On the other hand, the *IP* approach does not suffer from such issues.
-We see a constant time of less than 0.1 seconds no matter the value of cash needed.
+We see a constant time of $\approx0.04$ seconds regardless of the cash needed.

-This is mainly because of the solver [GNU Linear Programming Kit- GLPK](https://www.gnu.org/software/glpk/#TOCdocumentation) whic is optimized for large scale linear problems.
+This is to be expected as the only thing that changes in the optimization problem is the constant of the CASH needed for the second contstraint.
+As such, the performance would be the same regardless of the value returned.
+Moreover, the solver [GNU Linear Programming Kit- GLPK](https://www.gnu.org/software/glpk/#TOCdocumentation) used is very efficient in mixed integer programs.

 ## Conclusion